DizNicolasAmor/interviews-practice/FRONTEND.md

 ## TABLE OF CONTENTS

 - [Javascript](#javascript)
+  - What is Javascript?
+  - What is OOP?
+  - Is JS OOP or Prototype orientes?
+  - Class-based OOP VS Prototype-based OOP
   - What does "data type" mean and how many data types are in JS?
   - What is hoisting?
   - What is Scope?